Fammy/death-and-taxes/README.md

 # Death and Taxes: Survivor

-_The only sure certain is death and taxes._
+_The only thing certain is death and taxes._

 Entry for GitHub Game Off 2022